ePages-de/epages-devportal/_posts/2018/2018-05-11-why-i-enjoyed-the-hamburg-ruby-unconf.md

 - UX Sketching 101 by Fabian
 - The Crystal Language from ~scratch~ ruby by Sérgio Gil

-There was also catering during lunch time so we didn't have to find any restaurant near by and, trust me, the food was delicious.
+There was also catering during lunch time so we didn't have to find any restaurant nearby and, trust me, the food was delicious.

 ## Party time!

 Yes, we are developers, but we also like to party 🎉.

 At the end of the first conference day, the event continued at the Bidges & Sons bar on the Reeperbahn strip.
-There we met a lot of people from different parts of the world.
+There, we met a lot of people from different parts of the world.
 We were having some interesting talks with them over some cocktails.

-## Two Unais is not enough
+## Two Unais are not enough

 People from our company were surprised when I joined ePages and we became two Unais working in the same team.
 They haven't heard that name before.